 Why we collect information about you

-We process personal data in connection with our charitable mission to support the brightest minds in biomedical research and the medical humanities.
+We process personal data in connection with our charitable mission to support bright minds in science, the humanities and social sciences, and public engagement.
 We do this through a range of activities, including grant funding, capacity building in history of medicine and biomedical ethics, by measuring the societal and historical impacts of biomedical research, and by means of our public venue facilities and the Wellcome Library.

 What information we collect about you and how we use this